+HIST 1153 World Civilization I

+HIST 1163 World Civilization II

+Choose one

 HIST 2123U.
-S. History Before 18773 HIST 2133 U. S. History After 18773
+S. History Before 18773

+HIST 2133 U. S. History After 18773

-Additional requirements for acceptance into the ASU baccalaureate program include satisfactory completion of the PRAXIS CORE exam (Pre-Professional Skills Test), completion of the Career Awareness Inventory (available from Career Services), a minimum GPA of 2.70 for courses listed in the A.S. curriculum, and completion of at least 36 credits hours by the time of application.
+Additional requirements for acceptance into the ASU baccalaureate program include satisfactory completion of the PRAXIS CORE exam (Pre-Professional Skills Test) or ACT, completion of the Career Awareness Inventory (available from Career Services), a minimum GPA of 2.70 for courses listed in the A.S. curriculum, and completion of at least 36 credits hours by the time of application.
 For more information about admission, see http://teachered.astate.edu.